lingchen42/EnhancerCodeConservation/README.md

 #Enhancer Code Conservation Documentation

 We developed a machine-learning based cross-species enhancer prediction framework to explore the conservation of enhancer sequence code in mammalian species.
+We used an R packages, [kebabs](https://bioconductor.org/packages/release/bioc/html/kebabs.html) for building SVM models.

 Here we go through the analyses we performed in our manuscript.